AbdoulMa/FIFA-20-Players-Database/README.md

-Ligue 1 Games Season 2009/2010 to 2018/2019
+FIFA 20 Players Database
 ===========================================

-This project carries out a small analysis of 3800 Ligue 1 games from the 2009 season to the 2019 season.
+This project represents an analysis of the player database in FIFA 20.
-It contains sample requests.
+It was developed by [FC Python](https://fcpython.com/blog/filter-python-database-to-find-better-cheaper-players-using-fifas-ratings) and database can be found on [Kaggle](https://www.kaggle.com/stefanoleone992/fifa-20-complete-player-dataset#players_20.csv)

 # Installation